Open-UAS/Open-UAS.github.io/docs/Design/OpenUASone.md

 #
 <img src="./2021-10-17_11-44_1.jpg" alt="OpenUAS1.0 Full Design" style="width:600px;"/>

+More information can be found on the [Laboratory for Temporal Logic Youtube Page](https://www.youtube.com/watch?v=xZF81fSSzbI).
 ### Requirements include:

 1. Configurable: Wings can be changed
-    - More information about [wing structure](../../docs/Legacy/Archive/Structures/wingconstruction.pdf) found.
 2. Can break down and moved easily
 3. Simple assembly
 4. Does not require a runway